bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-94.rst

 |tag-project-changed| |tag-project-removed| |tag-project-deprecated| |tag-project-auto-convert|

 We upgraded the Primefaces library from version 7 to version 11.
 Unfortunately, Primefaces made some breaking changes in its latest versions.
-This means that your user interfaces are most likely broken.
-To mitigate the migration pain, we have built a :ref:`project converter <project-convert-wizard>` that fixes most of the breaking changes.
+Therefore, your user interfaces are most likely broken.
+To mitigate the migration pain, we have built a :ref:`project converter <project-convert-wizard>` that fixes most breaking changes.
 See :ref:`primefaces-11-migration` for more information.

 .. toctree::
    :maxdepth: 1